K-LITE: Learning Transferable Visual Models with External Knowledge: Related Work

-\paragraph{Task-level Transfer.} Another line of work focuses on task-level zero-shot transfer~\cite{li2017learning,radford2021learning,jia2021scaling}.
-They pre-train visual models on hundreds of millions of web-crawled image-caption or image-tags pairs, and evaluate their transfer ability by directly performing inference in a wide range of downstream datasets, without further tuning any model weights.
-Other works in this area include FILIP~\citep{yao2021filip}, DeCLIP~\citep{li2021supervision} and SLIP~\cite{mu2021slip}.
+\emph{Task-level Transfer.} Another line of work focuses on task-level zero-shot transfer~\cite{li2021supervision,li2017learning,mu2021slip,radford2021learning,jia2021scaling,yao2021filip}.
+They pre-train visual models on hundreds of millions of web-crawled image-caption or image-tags pairs, and evaluate their transfer ability by directly performing inference in a wide range of downstream datasets, without tuning the model weights.
 We argue that the task-level transfer is more practical and attractive than class-level transfer, as it is more relevant to real-world scenarios, where we may want to develop models that can serve many visual recognition applications.

-Our work bridges the gap between the two lines of works above: it borrows the spirit of exploring knowledge in class-level transfer, and generalizes it for task-level transfer, thus leverages the best of both.
-To summarize, our work is different in two major aspects: $(i)$ {\it Settings.} We focus on the more practical task-level transfer learning across domains, \ie from a large corpus to a diverse set of downstream datasets in different domains, and demonstrate that external knowledge benefits task-level transfer. $(ii)$ {\it Modeling.} Existing class-level transfer works are built upon pre-trained visual features/backbones and shallow word embeddings or tf-idf, and only train the classifiers.
-For example, one representative method is DeViSE~\cite{frome2013devise} where a skip-gram word embedding model and an image classifier are fine-tuned jointly.
+Our work bridges the gap between the two lines of works above: it borrows the spirit of exploring knowledge in class-level transfer, and generalizes it for task-level transfer, leveraging the best of both worlds.
+To summarize, our work is different in two major aspects: $(i)$ {\it Settings.} We focus on the task-level transfer learning across domains, \ie from large publicly available datasets to a diverse set of downstream datasets in different domains, and demonstrate that external knowledge benefits task-level transfer. $(ii)$ {\it Modeling.} Existing class-level transfer works are built upon pre-trained visual features/backbones and shallow word embeddings or tf-idf scores, and only train the classifiers.
+One representative example is DeViSE~\cite{frome2013devise}, where a skip-gram word embedding model and an image classifier are fine-tuned jointly.
 In contrast, we are training large Transformer-based models in an end-to-end manner from scratch as in CLIP/ALIGN, providing the first empirical evidence that external knowledge can help train a general visual backbone.